sa-9295/Association-Rule-Learning/README.md

 # Association-Rule-Learning
-A Practice section from course on Udemy
+A Practice section from course on Udemy.
+Here, we have to optimize the sales of products of a grocery store.
+Use Association rule learning to know where to place the products in the store.

 Association rule learning is a rule-based machine learning method for discovering interesting relations between variables in large databases.
 This concept can be best understood with the supermarket example.
 In a supermarket, they infer data about the customer